mhre1s/mhre1s/README.md

   </a>
 </p>
 <p align="center">
-I'm a Front-end developer who likes to work with HTML, CSS, JavaScript/Typescript (Reactjs) and Python.
+I'm a Front-end developer who likes to work with HTML, CSS, JavaScript, Reactjs and Tailwind.
 </p>

 <div align="center">